 The consolidated entity's activities expose it to a variety of financial risks: market risk (including foreign currency risk, price risk and interest rate risk), credit risk and liquidity risk.
 The consolidated entity's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the consolidated entity.
-The consolidated entity uses derivative financial instruments such as forward foreign exchange contracts to hedge certain risk exposures.
-Derivatives are exclusively used for hedging purposes, i.e. not as trading or other speculative instruments.
 The consolidated entity uses different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis in the case of interest rate, foreign exchange and other price risks, ageing analysis for credit risk and beta analysis in respect of investment portfolios to determine market risk.